-Handling Short Term Jobs on Your Resume
+Handling Short-Term Jobs on Your Resume

 There are generally three types of short-term jobs:

-- Positions that were short term because the company let you go.
+- Positions that were short-term because the company let you go.
 More challenging situations occur if the short-term nature of the position wasn’t your decision.
 Mergers and buyouts can lead to job changes.
 Businesses may also let good employees go for economic and performance reasons.

 Leaving a Job off Your Resume

-Including a Short-term Job on Your Resume
+Including a Short-Term Job on Your Resume

-The Interviewing Conundrum for Short-term Gigs
+The Interviewing Conundrum for Short-Term Jobs

 Be Brief and Move It Along

-If an in interviewer brings up a gap in employment or asks why you were in a position for such a short time, then focus on what you learned from the short-term experience to present it in the best light.
+If an interviewer brings up the gap in employment or asks why you were in a position for such a short time, then focus on what you learned from the short-term experience to present it in the best light.
 Though you want to be positive, you still want to be truthful.